Joel Bach: Years of Living Dangerously

 In 2011, Bach and Gelber received their first funding source for the Years of Living Dangerously project, with a check for US$750,000 from investor Jeremy Grantham.
 Microsoft co-founder, Paul Allen, used his company Vulcan Inc. to allocate $1.8 million towards education and marketing related to the project.
 In total, Bach and Gelber were able to raise $15 million in funds for the project.
 They initially wanted the Years of Living Dangerously project to be a feature film.
 Fellow film and television executive Jerry Weintraub convinced Bach and Gelber to instead make the production into a television series.
 Their idea for the project was motivated further by Bach and Gelber's experience watching the 2012 United States presidential debates, and he noticed there were no questions on climate change.

 After Bach and Gelber successfully enlisted Weintraub and film director James Cameron as executive producers of the television documentary project, multiple celebrities joined soon thereafter — including Harrison Ford, Jessica Alba, Matt Damon, and Arnold Schwarzenegger.
 They were joined by news reporters Lesley Stahl and Chris Hayes.
 David Nevins, president of entertainment at Showtime Networks, explained why they decided to move forward with the project in 2012.
-Nevins stated it presented Showtime with a rare chance to utilize both celebrity star talent and filmmmakers such as James Cameron, "with the hard-hitting, intimate journalism of 60 Minutes veterans Joel Bach and David Gelber."
+Nevins stated it presented Showtime with a rare chance to utilize both celebrity star talent and filmmakers such as James Cameron, "with the hard-hitting, intimate journalism of 60 Minutes veterans Joel Bach and David Gelber."